 - What are the Side Effects of the Patch?

 - Tips for Using the Birth Control Patch

 What is a Birth Control Patch?

-Birth Control Patch is commonly known as Ortho Evra (or Evra patch).
-The beige patch sticks onto the skin to help prevent pregnancy.
+A birth control patch is commonly known as Ortho Evra (or Evra patch).
+The beige patch sticks to the skin and helps prevent pregnancy.
 The patch is applied to the skin once a week for three weeks straight.
-The forth week is considered to be a patch less week.
+The forth week does not require a patch.

-Xulane patch replaced the Ortho Evra (manufacture) due business decision circumstances.
-If you are currently used the Ortho Evra patch, please consultant a doctor or nurse to switch you to the Xulane patch.
+It is important to note that the Ortho Evra patch has recently been replaced with the Xulane patch, due to a new manufacturing company.
+If you currently use the Ortho Evra patch, please consultant a doctor to switch over to the Xulane patch.

 How Does the Contraceptive Patch Prevent Pregnancy?

 The patch releases hormones, just like other birth control methods.